Explore this Section

 Where English is not a first language, proof of English language competence will be required (IELTS 6.0 or equivalent, with a minimum of 5.5 in each sub-test).

-Completion of the MA requires 180 credits, obtained through 15-credit modules and a 60-credit dissertation of 15,000 words.
+Completion of the MA requires the successful completion of 180 credits.
 This degree is part of the overarching pathway structure for postgraduate environment degrees at Keele.
-Students will be eligible to undertake environment-related modules from both SPIRE and the School of Physical and Geographical Sciences.
+You will be eligible to undertake environment related modules from the School of Politics, Philosophy, International Relations and Environment and the School of Geography, Geology and the Environment.

 - Environmental Diplomacy